containers/buildah/docs/tutorials/02-registries-repositories.md

         ]
     }

-We can use buildah to pull down the image using the `from`.
+We can use buildah to pull down the image using the `buildah from` command.
 But before we do let's clean up our local containers-storage so that we don't have an existing fedora-bashecho - otherwise Buildah will know it already exists and not bother pulling it down.

     #  buildah images
     IMAGE ID             IMAGE NAME                                               CREATED AT             SIZE